 We believe that membership of our many clubs and activities links to the happiness, and success, of our children both now, and in the future.
 So why do we place so much importance on co-curricular activities?
-Firstly, participating in these activities instils in children a sense of belonging and unity.
-Many of the clubs promote teamwork, sportsmanship and communication skills and this in turn leads to increased self-confidence and self-esteem.
+Firstly, participating in these activities instills in children a sense of belonging and unity.
+Many of the clubs promote teamwork, sportsmanship, and communication skills and this, in turn, leads to increased self-confidence and self-esteem.
 Secondly, many of the clubs promote a healthy lifestyle.

-At Greensteds children can express themselves through art, music, singing, dance and cookery clubs.
+At Greensteds children can express themselves through art, music, singing, dance, sport and a variety of clubs.
 Finally, our wide and varied clubs programme encourages our children to enrich their lives, both now and in the future, by exploring interests outside the normal school curriculum.
 Discovering early on a passion and talent for cookery or horse-riding, for example, may very well lead to a life-long interest or even career, in a field that may very easily have been missed.

 In an increasingly competitive and demanding world, it is personal skills and an enterprising instinct as well as academic flair that set successful people apart.
 Greensteds pupils learn that trying new things and meeting new people are two of life’s great joys.
 We find that teachers’ high expectations are met with pupils’ enthusiasm.